FAQ are the initials for “Frequently Asked Questions”.

 Step 3: Deposit of € 50 (due within 7 days after booking)

-Step 7: Receive an email with the latest important travel information, a packing list, addresses and important emergency phone numbers.
+Step 4: Receiving an email with the latest important travel information, a packing list, addresses and important emergency phone numbers plus remaining payment request about 3-4 weeks before the camp starts.

-Camp Adventure attaches great importance to internationality.
+Camp Adventure attatches great importance to internationality.
 The participants and supervisors in our camps come from many different countries.
-Last year, for example, we had participants from over 60 different countries and supervisors from 25 different nations.
+Last year, for example, we had participants from over 60 different countries and counselors from 25 different nations.
 Of course, we don't know where they will come from this year.
 So we are at least as excited as you are.
-Through our office in Hamburg and our branch office in Canada, we reach motivated and committed advisors from all over the world.
+Through our office in Hamburg and our branch office in Canada, we reach motivated and committed counselors from all over the world.
 Canadian and Australian teamers can therefore be found as well as German or Spanish teamers.
 Due to the different experiences and cultural backgrounds an indescribably fantastic, international atmosphere is created.

 The main language in all our camps is English.
 In addition, there is the language of the country in which the camp takes place.
-As we have our headquarters in Germany, German teamers are always present in all camps.
-All announcements and explanations are therefore always in German and English.
+As we have our headquarters in Germany, German teamers are always present in all camps in Germany.
+All announcements and explanations are here therefore always in German and English.
 Of course, all our teamers with their different nationalities are also available for individual translations.

-No, because there are usually more and more participants and team members who speak the same language.
+No, because there are usually more participants and team members who speak the same language.
 We know from experience that children are excellent at communicating nonverbally.
 They often need a few days to warm up to it, but are then very open to other children as well.

 Girls and boys are accommodated separately in the dormitories/tents.
 The program is completely mixed.

-Capacities range from around 30 participants in smaller language camps to a maximum of 350 children.
+Capacities range from around 30 participants in smaller language camps to a maximum of about 400 children in our camp Lueneburger Heide.
 However, the maximum capacity is not reached every week.
 However, a minimum number of participants must be guaranteed in order to run the camp.